mrshah-xo/Sukuna-Digital/docs/DEVELOPER_GUIDE.md

 ## Where To Start

-Use `sukuna-fixed/apps/web` for active application work.
-Treat `backend/` and `premium-education-platform-nextjs/` as experimental/reference code unless a new architecture decision changes that.
+Use `sukuna-platform/apps/web` for active platform application work.
+Treat `admin-console/` as the Sukuna Digital Admin Console project and `backend/` as experimental/reference code unless a new architecture decision changes that.

 ## Request Flow